-A panel discussed future New Jersey cannabis stores featured Assembly Speaker Craig Coughlin (D-Middlesex).
+A panel discussed future NJ adult-use cannabis stores featured Assembly Speaker Craig Coughlin (D-Middlesex).

 Noted attorney Fruqan Mouzon moderated the panel.
 He explained that Coughlin went on the legislative cannabis junket to Colorado years ago.